Calvary Chapel Association: Organization

 The requirements do not include a seminary degree.
 In accordance with Calvary's interpretation and understanding of the Bible (see 1 Timothy 3:2 and 1 Timothy 3:12), Calvary Chapel does not ordain women or sexually-active homosexuals as pastors.

 Regional lead pastors exercise a measure of accountability.
 Since no legal or financial ties link the different Calvary Chapels, only disaffiliation can serve as a disciplinary procedure.

 The Calvary Chapel trademark is owned by Calvary Chapel Costa Mesa, the flagship church of the Calvary Chapel Global Network.
 The Calvary dove logo is also a "trademark-protected property of Calvary Chapel of Costa Mesa."

 Controversies

 Various criticisms of the organization and of the pastorate role in the organization exist.
 For example, Chuck Smith has been criticized for drawing connections between disasters (e.g., earthquakes, the September 11 attacks) and divine wrath against homosexuality and abortion.

 Calvary Chapel leaders, including Smith, were the subject of a lawsuit alleging that they knew or should have known that a minister named Anthony Iglesias was prone to sexual abuse when they moved him from ministry positions in Diamond Bar, California, to Thailand, to Post Falls, Idaho.
 Iglesias was convicted of molesting two 14-year-old boys in California in 2004, and the lawsuit stemmed from events in Idaho, but all alleged abuse occurred in or before 2003.
 The church was dismissed as a defendant in the lawsuit.

 As a result of what he saw as micromanaging church elders and board members, Chuck Smith used "an independent board of elders" when he took the senior pastor role at Calvary Chapel.
-Smith subsequently wrote that "senior pastors should be answerable to God, not to a denominational hierarchy or board of elders".
-Christianity Today says that Smith's "Moses Model", in which senior pastors do not permit their authority to be challenged, can lead to churches that are often resistant to accountability.
-In response, Smith says he is following the authority structure that God used when Israel was under the rule of Moses.
+According to Christianity Today, Smith's book Calvary Chapel Distinctions taught that senior pastors should be answerable to God, not to a denominational hierarchy or board of elders, by analogy with the authority structure that God used when Israel was under the rule of Moses.
+Critics claim that Smith's "Moses Model", in which senior pastors do not permit their authority to be challenged, can lead to churches that are often resistant to accountability.

-According to one article, "Smith's book Calvary Chapel Distinctives teaches that senior pastors should be answerable to God, not to a denominational hierarchy or board of elders."
-Critics say this 'Moses model' produces pastors who do not permit their authority be challenged.
 Calvary Chapel suggests that some churches are led astray by the management of their boards and that a biblical board of elders should aid the ministry and give wise counsel, not control the affairs of the church.

 In November 2016, Calvary Chapel Costa Mesa left the Calvary Chapel Association and formed the Calvary Chapel Global Network.
 The latter continues to count the association's 1,700 churches as members unless they opt out.